-The Seven Greatest Upsets At The Six Nations
+Seven Of The Biggest Ever Upsets At The Six Nations

-The Six Nations, the sport's oldest championship that harks back to 1882, has the trademark on logic-defying results that even rugby betting sites could not see coming.
+The Six Nations, the sport's oldest championship that harks back to 1882, has the trademark on logic-defying results that even the best betting sites for rugby union could not see coming.

 While Japan’s last gasp win over South Africa in the 2015 World Cup is arguably the game's greatest ever surprise, the Six Nations odds have also taken a absolute battering from time-to-time.